tearflake/symbolverse/docs/installation.md

 7. run pkg: `pkg . --out-path bin/`
 8. if everything goes well, executables for Linux, Windows, and MacOS will be in `./bin/` directory

 Executables run from command prompt, and take three parameters: rules-file, input-file, and output-file.
-If we omit the output-file parameter, output is redirected to the terminal.
+Rules-file and input-file are mandatory, but if we omit the output-file parameter, output is then redirected to the terminal.